Mystery Island (1937 film): Production

 The female lead, Jean Laidley (real name Jean Mort), had experience in amateur theatre.
-She was great-granddaughter of Thomas Sutcliffe Mort.
+She was a great-granddaughter of Thomas Sutcliffe Mort.

 The unit returned to Sydney on 6 October.
-The shipwreck scene was completed in the studio of Commonwealth FIlm Laboratories in Sydney, being staged with models.
+The shipwreck scene was completed in the studio of Commonwealth Film Laboratories in Sydney, being staged with models.

 Early newspaper reports that the film was based on a story by Bruce Bairnsfather were scotched by his less famous brother, Captain T. D. Bairnsfather (died 18 April 1949), an employee of Sydney radio station 2KY, who claimed the credit (or took the blame).
 The screenplay was written by Harry Lauder, a nephew of Harry Lauder, the great Scottish comedian.